palewire/django-bakery/docs/settingsvariables.rst

 .. envvar:: BUILD_DIR

-    The location where you want the flat files to be built.
+    The location on the filesystem where you want the flat files to be built.

 .. code-block:: python